a professional conference website for women in STEM fields in the PNW

 Role Research, Interaction design, Prototyping

-Understanding the Goal and Users User feedback from the previous site revealed issues related to navigation, information architecture, and visual appeal.
+Understanding the Goals and Users User feedback from the previous site revealed issues related to navigation, information architecture, and visual appeal.
 In fact, the majority of the users responded that they would not recommend the current site.
 Although industry professionals, professors, and companies are potential visitors to the site, I chose to focus on college students as the main users because they were the majority attendee group.
-Their needs covered those of other users, and they would be the most reluctant to buy tickets.
+Their needs covered those of the other users, and they would be the most reluctant to buy tickets.

-Context and Ideation I sticky noted the goal, users, and context.
-I made a site map to better understand the user's experience.
+Context and Ideation I sticky-noted the goal, users, and context.
+I made a site map to better understand the users' experience.
 After wireframing and iterating, I tested a paper prototype.

 Findings My findings concluded that users' priorities included the speakers and companies in attendance at the conference.
 I also found that most users preferred to access the site on their mobile devices.
 For this reason, I chose to use Sketch and Framer to prototype the mobile experience of the website.

 Outcome This proof of concept design was sent back to my friend and received positive feedback.
 The board chose to wait until closer to the conference to redesign their website.